 One of the first projects developed was a vegetable glue, which in itself wasn’t successful.
 Alberto didn’t give up though, and instead reworked the glue to be placed through a pasta machine.
 The sheet of fabric created became the basis of apple leather!
 Developed further and made commercially viable with the help of Frumat, this ecological, breathable, waterproof and durable fabric has been a game changer in the industry.

 How is Apple leather made?

 Apple leather is a bio-based material made using the leftover pomace and peel from the fruit juice and compote industry.

 Originating from the region of Bolzano in northern Italy, the fabric is created by first taking the recovered apple waste and reducing it to a powder.
 Once processed, it is sent to a factory located in Florence, where it is combined with polyurethane and coated onto a cotton and polyester canvas.

-The apple leather used in our products is made using 50% apple waste mixed with 50% PU.
+The apple leather used in our products is made using 50% apple waste mixed with 50% PU, coated onto a cotton/polyester canvas.
 The result is a durable but soft fabric that is perfect for hardwearing small accessories.

 So what are the environmental benefits?